Thermal light cannot be represented as a statistical mixture of single pulses

-The proof would fail if we allowed the amplitudes of the pulses to change as $\Omega$ changed.
-In fact, we will see below that we \emph{can} mimic the first-order correlation function of thermal light at equal-space points by that of unit-trace mixture of pulses if we allow the square of the amplitudes of the pulses to scale as $\Omega$.
-While such a scaling could be entertained for finite $\Omega$, it would be physical nonsense as $\Omega\to \infty$ because the pulses would acquire infinite energy.
-If we return to our assumption of fixed amplitudes and properties regardless of $\Omega$, the scaling of $G_{ij}^{(1) \rm mix}(\mathbf{0}0;\mathbf{0}0)$ as $1/\Omega$ suggests a different strategy, i.e., the consideration of \textit{trace-improper }density operators, of the form
+The proof would fail if we allowed the amplitudes of the pulses to change as $\Omega $ changed.
+In fact, we will see below that we \emph{can} mimic the first-order correlation function of thermal light at equal-space points by that of unit-trace mixture of {\aurelia single} pulses if we allow the square of the amplitudes of the pulses to scale as $\Omega $.
+While such a scaling could be entertained for finite $\Omega $, the pulses would acquire infinite energy as $ \Omega \rightarrow \infty $.
+If we return to our assumption of fixed amplitudes and properties regardless of $\Omega $, the scaling of $G_{ij}^{(1)\mathrm{mix}}(\mathbf{0} 0;\mathbf{0}0)$ as $1/\Omega $ suggests a different strategy, i.e., the consideration of \textit{trace-improper }density operators, of the form

 where $\bar{p}(s)\geq 0$ and